catfeeshing/catfeeshing/README.md

 * project management

 ### working on
-* creative writing website!! :) for sharing original writing, ocs, and other original content
+* unshelve: a better creative writing site :) for sharing original writing, ocs, and other original content
-* shuffld: listen to new music with strangers by going gambling
 * front desk stuff by day, everything else by night (i call it the 9-5. the 9pm to 5am.)
 * fun stuff too, like fan translating CN to EN for games + novels + shows, writing, drawing, reading!